ashishpatel26/AIAgentWorkshop-New/README.md

 - Ensure Ollama is running on http://localhost:11434
 - Check: `curl http://localhost:11434/api/tags`
 - Restart Ollama if needed

+**NVIDIA:**

+- Check internet connection
+- Verify API key is active and has sufficient credits
+- Try a different model if available

 ### "Package Installation Failed"